Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Update-AzFrontDoorCdnCustomDomain.md

 # Update-AzFrontDoorCdnCustomDomain

 ## SYNOPSIS
-Update an existing domain within a profile.
+update an existing domain within a profile.

 ## SYNTAX